 I think it’s more than that.
 You are your company’s culture and it is you.
 Leaders define the culture of their organizations.
 Their choices, actions, priorities, and values set the tone and example for others to follow.
 That defines the de facto culture of the company, no matter what is written in the “About us” tab on the corporate website.

 Furthermore, creating your company’s culture starts from day 1.
-It’s not something to be developed by your HR department when the company has grown into a mid-size enterprise.
+It’s not something that your HR department develops when the company grows to be a mid-size enterprise.
 It’s set formally or implicitly by the way you conduct yourself.
 By how you treat your co-founders and people.
 By the you engage with your customers and partners.
 And, by how you deal with your investors.

 Companies that have a positive workplace culture typically also perform well.
 You can find some good examples in the ranking by the Great Place to Work Institute.
 Among the top performers on the 2013 World’s Best Multinational Companies list are technology companies such as NetApp, SAS, and Google.